dyninst/dyninst/docs/dyninstAPI/developer/addressSpace.h.rst

   .. cpp:function:: bool inferiorReallocInternal(Address item, unsigned newSize)
   .. cpp:function:: bool inferiorShrinkBlock(heapItem *h, Address block, unsigned newSize)
   .. cpp:function:: bool inferiorExpandBlock(heapItem *h, Address block, unsigned newSize)

+    We attempt to find a free block that immediately succeeds this one.
+If we find such a block we expand this block into the next; if this is possible we return true.
+Otherwise we return false.

   .. cpp:function:: bool isInferiorAllocated(Address block)

+    Checks if memory was allocated for a variable starting at address ``block``.

   .. cpp:function:: virtual void addTrap(Address from, Address to, codeGen &gen) = 0
   .. cpp:function:: virtual void removeTrap(Address from) = 0
   .. cpp:function:: virtual bool getDyninstRTLibName()
   .. cpp:function:: virtual bool isValidAddress(const Address) const
   .. cpp:function:: virtual void *getPtrToInstruction(const Address) const

+      Get me a pointer to the instruction: the return is a local (mutator-side) store for the mutatee.
+This may duck into the local copy for images, or a relocated function's self copy.

   .. cpp:function:: virtual void *getPtrToData(const Address a) const
   .. cpp:function:: bool usesDataLoadAddress() const
   .. cpp:function:: virtual bool isCode(const Address) const